Obtaining NumPy & SciPy libraries¶

 Official Source and Binary Releases¶

-For each official release of NumPy and SciPy, we provide source code (tarball) as well as binary packages for several major platforms.
-Binary packages for other platforms may be available from your operating system vendor.
+For each official release of NumPy and SciPy, we provide source code (tarball) as well as binary wheels for several major platforms.
+Binary wheels for SciPy on Windows are not available, we strongly recommend using a scientific Python distribution (those all do provide SciPy).

 |Project||Available packages||Download location|